lauraantunez024/HW2-LaurasPortfolio/README.md

 HTML, CSS, Flexbox

-1-2 sentences explaining what the app is
+### What is this?
 The portfolio contains all of my professional information as well as some examples of my work.

-2-3 Screenshots / gifs of the app
+Click on images to see live projects